 29 Jan Self-Care: Worth the Effort

 Making time to take care of ourselves is challenging in a society that awards being busy with a badge of honor.
 I like to think that I have become much better at managing my own self-care.
-I got sick this weekend and I realized this is still a work in progress.
+Then, I got the oh so fun cold that’s going around and I realized this is still a work in progress.
 Shocking, right?

 A demanding family and/or work schedule, can make maintaining a self-care practice challenging.
 Not surprisingly, I preach self-care on a daily basis.
 A self-care routine helps us to be mentally and physically healthy and more present for others.
 Where there is stress, anxiety, depression, and burn-out there is generally a lack of self-care.